UNIVERSITY CATALOG: 2025-2026

 PHIL 333.
 American Indian Philosophy (3)

 Prerequisite: Completion of the lower division writing requirement.
-A survey of American Indian philosophy from issues arising out of oral traditions, to early colonial Indigenous impacts on American democracy and pragmatism, to recent work on knowledge, value, and being as well as applied issues such as sovereignty and the environment.
-(Cross-listed with AIS 333.)
-(Available for General …
+Survey of American Indian philosophy from issues arising out of oral traditions to recent work on knowledge, value, and being.
+Topics may include concepts of personhood and consciousness; Indigenous impacts on American democracy and pragmatism; sovereignty; decoloniality; Indigenous ways of knowing; and Indigenous perspectives on the environment.
+Regular …

 PHIL 337.
 Philosophy of Religion (3)